 The Forever Boardwalk

 The path gave way to a ribbon of board walk that stretched and snaked its way across the grassland and on out of sight.
 I had never run on such a sound and long board walk!

 The island of Handa presents a mass of bare stone to the prevailing westerly weather.
-Blocks of sandstone had succumbed to the incessant weathering and lay proud of their surroundings while other lay awash in the surf.
-Perhaps fallen from the cliff face or the remnants of a great sea stack of the past.
-Handa, in places stood sound and un-bowing sheer and flat to some 100m above the sea.
-In others a shambles of massive sandstone cubes and slabs lay tumbled down into the water.
+Blocks of sandstone had succumbed to the incessant weathering and lay detached to their surroundings.
+Others lay awash in the surf below.
+Perhaps fallen they had fallen from the cliff face or were the remnants of great ancient sea stacks.
+Handa, in places stood sound and un-bowing to the prevailing weather.
+100m of sheer cliff was testament to the solidity of this place.
+In others a shambles of surrendered sandstone cubes and slabs lay tumbled down into the water.

-The little Scottish island had after all provided such a spectacular day from sea-level, path, board walk running, arresting cliffs and a quite inspiring array of birdlife.
+The little Scottish island had after all provided such a spectacular day.
+Handa had delivered from sea-level, path, board walks cliff tops and a quite inspiring array of birdlife.
 I was happy.
-I made my way back to join the others on the beach that was now deserted with only he three of us along the with footprints of the multitudes that came before us.
+I made my way back to join the others on the beach that was now deserted.
+Only the three remained along the with footprints of the multitudes that came before us.

 We paddled back out to Trade Winds and made our way on a following wind to Loch Laxford for the evening.

 I cannot praise highly enough the condition of Handa.
 There is a clear level of meticulous and passionate care of the island.
 More information about the island is available from the Scottish Wildlife Trust

 We anchored in Traigh an Teampuill bay on the east shore of Handa.
 The bay is sheltered from moderate westerly winds but is a tight space for more than one yacht.
 There are submerged rocks in the top end of the bay that extends SE of the drying reef.
 There is another ‘brick’ noticeable just off the bottom corner of the beach.